Completing a CMRT Form

 - Phone – Authorizer: The telephone contact for the Authorizer listed above.

-- Effective Date: Because sourcing information tends to be collected in waves, it is highly recommended you keep your company’s CMRT up to date.
+- Effective Date: Because sourcing information tends to be collected in waves, it is highly recommended that you keep your company’s CMRT up to date.
 The effective date allows you to associate a calendar date with the CMRT information.
 Please note that this date does need to be listed in the Day-Month-Year format to be accepted.

 The Sourcing Information section allows manufacturers to enter the information on conflict minerals in their production.